lau-jay/lau-jay.github.io/source/_posts/env-is-evil.md

 ## Fixed

-Anyway,  in ycm issues find miniconda3 will conflict.
+Anyway, in ycm issues i found out miniconda3 has conflict issue.

 so try: